Tardsquad/tardsquad-discord-bot/README.md

 # Development
-Make sure to use a supported python version.
+Make sure to use a supported Python version.
 See the key `python` in the section `tool.poetry.dependencies` at [pyproject.toml](https://github.com/tardsquad/tardsquad-discord-bot/blob/master/pyproject.toml).
-It's recommended to install e.g. `pyenv` to manage python versions.
+It's recommended to install e.g., `pyenv` to manage Python versions.

 ## TL;DR The Easy Way
 * Get the discord token by asking [@erikw](https://github.com/erikw) or from the bot tab in the [tardsquad-discord-bot](https://discord.com/developers/applications/921085762190057532/bot) application in the Discord developer portal